top of page

 An important concept that is worth repeating: "Age of a book does not determine its monetary value."
 Numerous publishing houses reprinted the sought after, and critically acclaimed classics.
 If you have an impressive looking old book, you may want to check who published the book.
 Craig Stark's list of reprint publishing houses is a place you can start in order to determine if your book is possibly a reprint, disguised as an original.

-There may come a time that you are wondering about the current market value of one of your books, or your entire collection.
+There may come a time that you are wondering about the value of one of your books, or your entire collection.
 There are numerous reasons a person may get a personal property valuation (appraisal).
 There is not a single, boilerplate "one size, fits all" type of appraisal.
 Each client has different requirements.
-One client may need a valuation to insure a book or entire collection of books for insurance purposes.
-Another client may want to know the value of the books in order to decide if it is time to sell one, a few, or all.
-Another client may want to know the current value of a book, and the projected value of the book if it is rebound (repaired).
-The reasons people seek personal property valuation appraisals are endless.
+It is probable that I will not accept your book appraisal project due to my workload and current area of book interest.
+I can possibly refer you to other reputable and skilled book appraisers.
+Most are not local.
 One option people may wish to consider is having their item assessed by an auction house.
-There are auction houses which offer "free online books, manuscripts, Americana & historical memorabilia auction evaluations."[iiia.]
+There are auction houses which offer "free online books, manuscripts, Americana & historical memorabilia auction evaluations."[8]
 Unlike the auction houses, my professional consulting services are not free.
+The initial consultation meeting is free.
+Most projects are billed at an hourly rate.
+My baseline retainer fee is $150 which must be paid before the project starts.

 Access to databases that contain past auction, and sales data are real business expenses for an appraiser (or rare book dealer).
 The rarer your item, the more likely time and special resources must be applied to determine the current monetary value of the item.